clp-research/slurk/docs/slurk_deployment.rst

 however only SQLite and Postgres are tested.
 If you notice errors with other providers, please `file an issue <https://github.com/clp-research/slurk/issues/new>`_.
-Also note, that SQLite behaves weirdly when using auto-increment keys, so deletion of entries may cause the same id being used again.
+Also note, that SQLite behaves weirdly when using auto-increment keys, so deletion of entries may cause the same id to be used again.
 Later, we will see how slurk can be set up with a Postgres-database and docker-compose.

 The API of slurk uses ETags for patching, putting, and deleting entries.
 Those can be disabled